-Brushing alone cannot clean between the teeth properly.
+Properly cleaning between the teeth involves more than brushing alone.
 It is important to also use dental floss, and in many cases, interdental brushes.
 This should be carried out at least once a day.
 The time of day flossing is carried out is not important and it is best to find a time when you are not in a rush and are able to clean thoroughly.

 There are many types of floss on the market.
 Waxed floss tends to slip in between the teeth more easily than un-waxed floss and may be easier to use.
 Newer single filament (PTFE) flosses slide easily between teeth and are also very effective.